-Influenza activity has begun to increase across the state of Texas.
+Influenza activity is increasing across the state of Texas.
 Compared to the previous week, the percentage of patient visits due to influenza-like illness (ILI) and the percentage of specimens testing positive for influenza reported by hospital laboratories increased.
 No influenza-associated pediatric deaths were reported.
-One influenza-associated outbreak was reported.
-In addition to flu, other respiratory viruses-especially respiratory syncytial virus (RSV)-were detected in Texas during week 50.
+Two influenza-associated outbreaks were reported.
+In addition to flu, other respiratory viruses-especially rhinovirus/enterovirus-were detected in Texas during week 51.